SEE ALSO : THE BRISTOLS

 Lyrically the bulk of the album deals with the melancholic side of love and has a slightly trippy and introspective edge, most notably on “Strange Shadows” and the title track “On my Mind” with its phased drums and “Strawberry Fields” style moog motifs.
 You’re unlikely to hear a better record this year!

-She also just did her first solo headline show when she played at the legendary 100 Club in London’s west end to a packed crowd.
+She also just did her first solo headline show at the legendary 100 Club in London’s west end in October 2010 to a packed crowd.